Four of the doctoral degrees are research-based and require a published dissertation submitted as final fulfillment of the degree requirement:

 - Doctor of Physical Therapy

 In all programs, a doctoral student, in conjunction with his/her major advisor, forms an advisory committee consisting of the major advisor and at least two associate advisors with suitable academic or scientific credentials.
 This committee oversees and mentors the student throughout the duration of the student's degree track.
 Members of the committee must be active participants in each milestone event and their original signatures of approval are required on all Graduate School documents.
-Incomplete or inaccurate documents will be returned to the student for completion or correction, and the documents must be resubmitted to The Graduate School.
+Incomplete or inaccurate documents will be returned to the student for completion or correction, and the documents must be resubmitted to the Registrar’s Office, Degree Audit, lower level.

-In compliance with the degree fulfillment requirements, specific documentation must be submitted to The Graduate School on a timely basis.
+In compliance with the degree fulfillment requirements, specific documentation must be submitted to the Registrar’s Office, Degree Audit, lower level on a timely basis.
 Students are responsible for submitting all requisite documents prior to degree conferral.
 The accuracy and completeness of the documentation facilitates the degree audit process and the validation of the degree conferral.
 Any unresolved discrepancy may delay the student's degree until the next conferral period.

 For each doctoral student submitting a dissertation, the student's academic record must include the following appropriately completed and approved documentation: